 Shaw spent his life championing human rights by writing plays to empower the individual, and to challenge the confines of societal expectations by making bold personal choices.
 GTG, now in its eighth year, presents Shaw's plays in performance, sponsors symposiums and educational programs, commissions new plays, and reaches out to the community at large to encourage all people to embrace these fundamental values.

-SHAW NEW YORK also offered a day-long Critic Symposium on Saturday June 2nd, 2012.
+SHAW NEW YORK 2012 also offered a day-long Critic Symposium on Saturday June 2nd, 2012.
 That evening, we presented our Shaw Soiree Concert featuring a few of the composers Shaw had championed, while a music critic, as the modern musical voices of the future: Brahms, Elgar, and Wagner.
 This concert also featured a new work by young composer, Timo Andres.
 On June 29th we held our first Shaw Symposium, with a panel of eight engaging in a lively discourse about themes woven through MAN AND SUPERMAN.
-On July 9th, we presenting a reading performance of one of the new plays we've commissioned, this one by David Cote of TIME OUT NEW YORK.
+On July 9th, we presented a staged-reading performance of one of the new plays we've commissioned, this one by David Cote of TIME OUT NEW YORK.

 For more information about the programs GTG produces, particularly PROJECT SHAW, please explore these pages listed on our website menu.